dragosmdv/siamese_network_generator/README.md

 Now the Siamese Network is ready for training.
 To test the results of the network, I generated the embedding of all the images from the training set, then I took all the test images one by one, generated an embedding and find the closest matching embedding from the training set.
 For the training of such a model, it is required to select triplets of anchor, positive and negative images.

+## Usage

+Given a dataset of images from multiple classes.
+Each class must contain one or more images.
+This library can be used to train a model to recognize the class of a new image by selecting the closest match from the initial dataset.

 ## Getting started